- Home

 How can I arrange a hearing test?

-Symptoms of hearing loss can include finding it hard to keep up with conversations, having to ask people to repeat themselves, and listening to music or watching the TV on a higher volume than other people.
+Symptoms of hearing loss can include finding it difficult to keep up with conversations, having to ask people to repeat themselves, and listening to music or watching TV at a higher volume than others.

-If you suspect that you may be suffering from hearing loss, then it’s worth booking a hearing test.
-You can do this by booking an appointment with your GP, or you can arrange a free hearing test at Boots, which is probably the quicker option.
+If you suspect that you may be suffering from hearing loss, it’s worth booking a hearing test.
+You can do this by booking an appointment with your GP, who can refer you to an audiologist, or you can arrange a free hearing test at some pharmacies or hearing centres, which is probably the quicker option.

-Your test appointment will take about 15 minutes and will include a check of your general ear health, as well as a hearing screen, where you’ll listen to sounds through headphones and be asked to respond.
+Hearing tests are run by hearing specialists (audioologists) and often take 15 minutes to an hour, depending on the tests you have.
+It will usually include a check of your general ear health and a hearing screen, where you’ll listen to sounds through headphones and be asked to respond.

 I have hearing loss – who can I speak to about my options?

-While you can’t reverse most types of hearing loss, there are steps that you can take to try and improve your hearing.
-The more you know and understand about hearing loss, the easier it’ll be to manage and adjust your life around it.
+While you can’t reverse most types of hearing loss, there are steps you can take to try to improve your hearing.
+The more you know about hearing loss, the more empowered you’ll hopefully feel, and the easier it’ll be to adjust your life around it.

 Arranging to speak to a licensed audiologist or ear, nose, and throat specialist can be useful because they’ll be able to advise you on possible options.

-For example, they may recommend treatments such as hearing aids or cochlear implants (small electronic devices that can help improve deaf people’s sense of sound).
-If your hearing loss is more severe, they may also urge you to consider communication alternatives such as sign language.
+For example, they may recommend treatments such as hearing aids or cochlear implants (small electronic devices that can help improve your sense of sound).
+If your hearing loss is more severe, they may also encourage you to consider communication alternatives such as sign language.

-They may also point you towards the help of support groups in your area.
-For example, Hearing Link support groups run activities such as lipreading classes and social events, to unite people with hearing problems.
-Your doctor or specialist will also be able to advise you on what medical checkups you’ll require in the future, and how often you’ll need them.
+They may also direct you to local supportive communities.
+For example, Hearing Link support groups host activities such as lipreading classes and social events to unite people with hearing problems.
+Your doctor or specialist will also be able to advise you on what medical checkups you’ll need in the future, and how often.

 What steps can I take to make communication with hearing loss easier?

-Getting used to hearing loss isn’t an overnight process and it can take a while to adapt to.
-In some cases, some people may feel increasingly isolated because social situations are more difficult.
+Getting used to hearing loss isn’t an overnight process, and it can take a while to adapt.
+In some cases, people may feel increasingly isolated because social situations become more difficult.

-If you or someone you know is struggling with hearing loss, then below are some steps you could consider making some simple adjustments to help communication feel easier.
+If you or someone you know is struggling with hearing loss, the steps below might help communication feel easier.

-Try to control background noise that can make it harder to hear, for example, the television or washing machine.
+Try to control background noise that can make it more difficult to hear, for example, the television or washing machine.

 Explain to the people you’re socialising with what they could do to help make communication easier for you.

-If you don’t hear what someone says the first time, don’t panic, just take a deep breath and ask if they could repeat it.
+If you don’t hear what someone says the first time, take a deep breath and ask if they could repeat it.

 If you’re struggling to understand what people are saying, ask them if they’d be happy to write it down for you.